-FIG. 8: Radial profile of (a) intensity of deuterium and hydrogen hot component, (b) line integrated beam density, (c) the ratio of Halo contribution to direct change exchange (DCX) contribution, and (d) density of deuterium and hydrogen.
+FIG. 8.
+Radial profile of (a) intensity of deuterium and hydrogen hot components, (b) line integrated beam density, (c) the ratio of Halo contribution to direct change exchange (DCX) contribution, and (d) density of deuterium and hydrogen.

-FIG. 9: Radial profile of (a)(c) deuterium and (b)(d) hydrogen density in the plasma with (a)(b) deuterium and (c)(d) hydrogen pellet injection.
+FIG. 9.
+Radial profile of [(a) and (c)] deuterium and [(b) and (d)] hydrogen density in the plasma with [(a) and (b)] deuterium and [(c) and (d)] hydrogen pellet injection.